jbuchermn/pywm/README.md

 ## ToDo

+- Alacritty does not obtain information about the scale factor --> Blurry
+- OpenSCAD dialogs
+- GIMP-2.99 dialogs

 - Use sorting for z-index logic
-- Alacritty does not obtain information about the scale factor --> Blurry
 - Cursor not displayed initially

 - Clipboard